 This post is the third historical overview in my series Celebrating 125 Years of Utah and the Movies.
-For other historical overviews and reviews of films shot in Utah or made by Utahns, visit the series page here.
+Visit the series page for other historical overviews and reviews of films shot in Utah or made by Utahns.

-While Utah failed to compete as an independent film production center in the first half of the 20th century, numerous Utahns moved to Los Angeles and contributed to some of the most notable and beloved films of the classic Hollywood era (which lasted roughly from the mid-1910s to the mid-1960s).
+While Utah failed to compete as an independent film production center in the first half of the 20th century, numerous Utahns moved to Los Angeles and contributed to some of the most notable and beloved films of the classic Hollywood era.
 Many of these Utahn actors, directors, and artists maintained a relationship with the state throughout their lives, either returning to shoot their films on-location in the state or returning to Utah after retirement.

 The son of Italian and Swiss Catholic immigrants, Frank Borzage (pronounced Bor-zay-gee) was born in Salt Lake City in 1894.
 Working in a silver mine in Park City, a teenage Borzage saved up enough money to enroll in a Salt Lake City drama school.
 There he gained his first experience as an actor performing on a tour of Ogden, Kaysville, and Layton.
 Borzage moved to Hollywood as a young adult in the early 1910s, appearing in over 100 short films before he turned exclusively to directing in 1918.